Two RV Gypsies: Full-Time RVers

 trails from jets in the sky

-Karen checks out the small round rock that was balancing on a bigger rock and discovers that it was not attached.
-Surprised it stayed there and never rolled off.
+Below: Karen Duquette checked out the small round rock that was balancing on a bigger rock and discovered that it was NOT attached.
+She was surprised that it stayed there and never rolled off.

 Karen checks out a small round rock